-The Monitoring Officer, the Section 151 Officer and the Head of Paid Services may see any papers or records held by any part of the Council or its Officers.
+The Monitoring Officer, the Section 151 Officer and the Chief Executive s may see any papers or records held by any part of the Council or its Officers.
 Other Officers may see any information held by the Council provided:

-- (a) they need to see the information to do their job; and - (b) that information is processed lawfully in accordance with the Data Protection act 2018.
+- (a) they need to see the information to do their job; and - (b) that information is processed lawfully in accordance with Data Protection legislation .